Hex-Umbra/Events_Reservation/README.md

 This is an event reservation application where oragnizers can create events.
 The users will then be able to log in to the system and reserve a seat for the event.
 The system will then send a confirmation email to the user.

-## Features
+## Objectives

 1. [x] - Register page for new users
 2. [x] - Login Page
 3. [x] - Show all oncoming events page
 4. [ ] - Each users can sign to an event (or multiple)
-5. [x] - Show Page for a specific event with all the details (description, date, place, time, organizer, number of places available)
+5. [] - Show Page for a specific event with all the details (description, date, place, time, organizer, number of places available)
 6. [ ] - User Profile
    1. [ ] - User can see all the events he signed to
    2. [ ] - User can cancel his sign to an event